PierBover/roots-svelte-router/README.md

 * `activeClass` the default CSS class that will be applied to active links that use the `active` action.
 * `scrollToTop` determines if the scroll should be set to the top left when transitioning to a new route.
 The default is `true`.
 * `manageScroll` if set to `false` all scrolling features of the router will be ignored.
 The default is `true`.
-* `onRouteMatch` a sync function that will be triggered whenever a path matches a route
+* `onRouteMatch` a sync function that will be triggered whenever a path matches a route.
+* `basePath` a base path that will be automatically added to all routes and links using the `link` action.
+The first and last slashes are optional.

 ### Route configuration options
-* `path` the path of the route
+* `path` the path of the route.
-* `component` the component that will be rendered when the path is matched
+* `component` the component that will be rendered when the path is matched.
-* `components` the component tree that will be rendered when the path is matched
+* `components` the component tree that will be rendered when the path is matched.
-* `children` an array of children routes
+* `children` an array of children routes.
-* `blockPageScroll` whether to removing the scrolling capability of the `body` element by setting `overflow: hidden;`
+* `blockPageScroll` whether to removing the scrolling capability of the `body` element by setting `overflow: hidden;`.
 * `meta` and object with values that can be read from hooks or the `currentRoute` store.

 ### `navigate()` options
-* `path` the path that will be used to match a route
+* `path` the path that will be used to match a route.
 * `scrollToTop` determines if the scroll should be set to the top left after transitioning to the next route.
 The default is `true`.
 * `scrollToId` scroll to an element with an `id` after transitioning to the next route.
 * `replace` replace the current item in history instead of adding a new one.
 The default is `false`.